Billy Maxwell

 Billy Joe Maxwell (July 23, 1929 – September 20, 2021) was an American professional golfer.

+Early life and amateur career

 Maxwell was born in Abilene, Texas.
+He has a twin brother, Bobby, who was also a golfer.

-He played college golf at North Texas State College and helped them win four consecutive NCAA Division I team championships (1949–1952).
+Maxwell played college golf at North Texas State College and helped them win four consecutive NCAA Division I team championships (1949–1952).
 Maxwell also won the U.S. Amateur title in 1951.
-After an impressive amateur career, he served in the Army and turned pro in 1954.
+After an impressive amateur career, he served in the Army.

+Professional career

+In 1954, Maxwell turned pro.
 Maxwell won seven times on the PGA Tour.
 He also played on the 1963 Ryder Cup team and was elected to the Texas Golf Hall of Fame.

-He has a twin brother, Bobby, who was also a golfer.
-He resided in Jacksonville, Florida where, along with former PGA touring pro, Chris Blocker, he owned and operated Hyde Park Golf Club, a Donald Ross designed course.
+Maxwell resided in Jacksonville, Florida where, along with former PGA touring pro, Chris Blocker, he owned and operated Hyde Park Golf Club, a Donald Ross designed course.